 I stumbled across this simple, yet amazing idea from Jamie at 2nd Grade Stuff

-When the children arrive, they clip their clothespin to their assignment before adding it to the Homework basket.
+When the children arrive, they clip their clothespin to their assignment before adding it to the assignment basket.
 Now here is the genius part of this idea:

-AND check this out: No name?
+AND check this bonus feature out: No name?
 No problem!
 I know who this belongs to.
-I simply remind the child to add his name to his paper.
+I simply remind the child to add his / her name to his paper.
 Can you hear me singing the Hallelujah chorus?